What is the fundamental issue?

-While not anticipating a comprehensive ESA reform legislative effort in 2017, NAR continues to pursue "rifle shot" opportunities as they arise.
-Current bills currently under consideration and supported by NAR include:
+While not anticipating a comprehensive ESA reform legislative effort in 2019, NAR continues to pursue opportunities as they arise.

 NAR supports reforms to the ESA that take into account the economic impacts of designating and recovering endangered and threatened species.
 NAR also supports safeguards that protect private property rights, incentives for species protection and the use of sound science in listing decisions.

 In the meantime, NAR has commented on an unprecedented increase in listed species under the ESA as well as the proposed review of hundreds of species in a shortened timeframe, pursuant to a court settlement.
 NAR urges greater transparency and outreach by the Administration in its consideration of this staggering number of potential listings.